mihizi/my-projects/README.md

 California Water Usage
 - Utilized data procured from the California State Water Resources Control Board and the IRS to explore possible connections between water usage, geography, and income in California.

-Linked List Deque
-- Built a Linked List with front and back sentinels to ensure efficient runtimes

-ArrayList Deque
-- Built an Arraylist with circular topology that could run basic methods efficiently and resize when necessary.